whitegreen/Space-Frame/README.md

 This library uses Jama to solve the equation: UA = M.solve_square_Axb(KAA, FA), see Frame3D.construct_matrices().

-One might replace this method using other linear solvers for better performances: 1. https://ujmp.org, or 2.https://github.com/fommil/matrix-toolkits-java (very fast)
+One might replace this method using other linear solvers for better performances: 1. https://ujmp.org, or 2.https://github.com/fommil/matrix-toolkits-java (very fast).

 ## 3. Output